pgiuli/Lighty/API/Installing.md

 # How to install and run the Lighty API

-## This API is extremely barebones and pretty user-unfriendly.
+## This API installation guide is not final and will get modified.

 This API will allow a Lighty device to request RGB values on demand to be set on the device's LEDs.